Shiny Server Pro to Posit Connect Migration Process

 poll_task(dep)

-1. Optional: Transfer ownership of the application from the Publisher/Administrator who published the application to the permanent owner.
+8. Optionally, transfer ownership of the application from the Publisher/Administrator who published the application to the permanent owner.
 The steps to transfer content between users are accomplished via calls to the Connect API.

 Testing migrated applications

-After you’ve migrated a new Shiny Server Pro application to Connect, functional and validation testing is required.
+After you’ve migrated a new SSP application to Connect, functional and validation testing is required.
 The combination of changing platforms, servers, and runtime environments often results in application errors or necessary configuration changes to the underlying Connect Linux Server.
 Testing processes and rigor vary between organizations, but generally, this testing period requires the skills of both the application owner, the Connect administrator, and the Connect Linux server administrator.
-Some of the most common changes needed are listed below.

-• Package versions/availability
+• Package versions/availability:

 • When user_dirs is defined, it’s common for individual users to have their own .odbc.ini and .odbcinst.ini stored in their home directory, which defines user-specific ODBC data sources that need to be replicated on the Connect server.

-• Supported R versions in Connect
+• Supported R versions in Connect:

 Next, a framework for managing Shiny application permissions needs to be developed.
 Decisions need to be made around which data science team members need the ability to republish/modify which individual applications and what audience should be able to see their published applications.
-The Content Settings section of the Connect User Guide details their options and limitations.
+The Content Settings section of the Posit Connect User Guide details the options and limitations.

 Data science teams must also shift their mindset from managing application directories to managing individual applications.
-This means that if a data science team is used to updating an entire directory of applications that are interrelated and tested together, they need to shift their perspective toward an understanding of the critical points where these applications interact and focus on those integration points when testing before publishing one of the included applications to avoid breaking the others.
-This independent application structure allows for a more micro-service style approach.
-It can allow for efficient architecture decisions that split the presentation applications from the back-end data APIs that populate it.
+This means that if a data science team is typically updates an entire directory of applications that are interrelated and tested together, they need to:

-Last in this list, but not the last consideration or new functionality they need to consider is Git integration.
 Connect allows data science publishers to integrate directly with an internal or external Git repository to enable Git-backed publishing.
 This pull or push-based publishing model allows for rigorous code review or publishing constraints that can increase application traceability and reliability and reduce the risk of security incidents.

 Settings for content deployed to Connect are currently managed individually.
 Each application and document you publish must be configured separately.
-The following is a list of settings that you may be using in Shiny Server Pro, with their parallel settings in Connect.

 Hosting and administration